 Getting your wings at this Milwaukee joint takes time… mainly because each batch is prepped to order, and, instead of taking a dip in the fryer, they’re fired up on a grill.
 Luckily, the place is old-school gritty/charming enough that you won’t care.
 Order at the bar, snag a few beers, and kick back in the cozy neighborhood joint.
 In 30 or so minutes, the cook himself will deliver some of the best wings in the Midwest, grill-charred and loaded with flavor thanks to a secret dry-rub that manages to penetrate every fiber of the meat.
 If the Packers are playing, your wait’s going to be considerably longer.
 Thank heavens for good company.
 And Leinenkugel.

 Portland chef Andy Ricker’s pretty famous: he’s toured Thailand with Bourdain, written a book, and even starred in his own documentary.
-But the chef has nothing on his most famous creation: Ike’s Fish Sauce Wings, which laid the foundation for Pok Pok’s expansion to New York.
+But the chef has nothing on his most famous creation: Ike’s Fish Sauce Wings.
 They’re basically meat candy.
 Giant, full-wing meat candy.
 A marinade of fish sauce and sugar, these Vietnamese wings get a dose of garlic after the fry, coating the crispy, caramelized skin with an explosion of flavor unlike anything you’ve ever had.
 Get them with extra spice and a very cold beer.

 San Francisco, California